-On behalf of the Driscoll staff, I would like to welcome you to W.A.
-Driscoll Elementary School.
-We know this school year will be rewarding and filled with many new opportunities to learn and grow.
+On behalf of the staff, we warmly welcome you to Dr. John Hole Elementary.
+We are looking forward to working with each and every student and their family.
+We hope this school year will be rewarding and filled with many new opportunities to learn, discover, and grow.

-The purpose of this Student & Parent Handbook is to give provide information about Driscoll's policies and procedures.
-I encourage you to sit down with your child and review the information on the following pages.
-By familiarizing yourself with this information, you and your student will be better prepared for the coming school year.
-If any questions about policies or procedures arise throughout the school year, hopefully this document can serve as a resource for your family.
+The purpose of this Student-Parent Handbook is to provide students and parents with information about our procedures and policies.
+Please take time to read this handbook and to review our expectations with your child.
+If any questions about procedures or policies arise throughout the school year, hopefully this will serve as a resource tool for your family.